High-entropy alloy: Electrical and magnetic

-CoCrCuFeNi is an fcc alloy that was found to be paramagnetic.
-But upon adding titanium, it forms a complex microstructure consisting of fcc solid solution, amorphous regions and nanoparticles of Laves phase, resulting in superparamagnetic behavior.
-High magnetic coercivity has been measured in a BiFeCoNiMn alloy.
+CrFeCoNiCu is an FCC alloy that was found to be paramagnetic.
+But upon adding titanium, it forms a complex microstructure consisting of FCC solid solution, amorphous regions and nanoparticles of Laves phase, resulting in superparamagnetic behavior.
+High magnetic coercivity has been measured in a FeMnNiCoBi alloy.
 There are several magnetic high-entropy alloys which exhibit promising soft magnetic behavior with strong mechanical properties.
-Superconductivity was observed in TaNbHfZrTi alloys, with transition temperatures between 5.0 and 7.3 K.
+Superconductivity was observed in TiZrNbHfTa alloys, with transition temperatures between 5.0 and 7.3 K.

+High-entropy alloys are promising for electronics due to their thermal stability and electrical conductivity.
+They are being used for high-performance applications like power electronics, heat spreaders, sensors, and inductors, and show potential for efficient conductive materials in advanced components.

+Thermal Stability

+Since high-entropy alloys are likely utilized in high temperature environments, thermal stability is very important for designing HEA.
+Nano-crystallinity is especially critical where extra driving force exists for grain growth.
+Two aspects need to be considered for nano-crystalline HEAs: the stability of phases formed, which is dominated by the thermodynamics mechanism (see alloy design), and the retention of nanocrystallinity.
+The stability of nano-crystalline HEAs are controlled by many factors, including grain boundary diffusion, presence of oxide, etc.

 Other

 The high concentrations of multiple elements leads to slow diffusion.
-The activation energy for diffusion was found to be higher for several elements in CoCrFeMnNi than in pure metals and stainless steels, leading to lower diffusion coefficients.
+The activation energy for diffusion was found to be higher for several elements in CrMnFeCoNi than in pure metals and stainless steels, leading to lower diffusion coefficients.

 Some equiatomic multicomponent alloys have also been reported to show good resistance to damage by energetic radiation.

-High-entropy alloys are investigated for hydrogen storage applications.
+High-entropy alloys are being investigated for hydrogen storage applications.
 Some high-entropy alloys such as TiZrCrMnFeNi show fast and reversible hydrogen storage at room temperature with good storage capacity for commercial applications.
 The high-entropy materials have high potential for a wider range of energy applications, particularly in the form of high-entropy ceramics.

+The development of high-entropy photocatalysts, which was initiated in 2020, is one of the applications which has been employed for hydrogen production, oxygen production, carbon dioxide conversion and plastic waste conversion.

+A number of tungsten-based HEAs exhibit self-sharpening, making them possible candidate materials for kinetic energy penetrators and other penetration workloads.
+Examples include equimolar WMoFeNi and W30Mo7FeNi (W30-Mo7-Fe31.5-Ni31.5, in atomic %).
+The reason for self-sharpening is that the ultra-strong μ phase induces a high local strain gradient, which generates adiabatic shear bands.